ianthehenry/judge/README.md

   [--not-name PREFIX]...     : skip tests whose name starts with this prefix [--name PREFIX]...         : only run tests whose name starts with the given
                                prefix
+  [--color], [--no-color]    : default is --color unless the NO_COLOR environment
+                               variable is set
   [-v], [--verbose]          : verbose output
 ```